kubernetes-retired/service-catalog/docs/code-standards.md

 1. All Go code must pass the Go linter checks
     - We have these checks integrated into our CI system
-2. All Go code should pass the `go vet`
+2. All Go code should pass `go vet`
-    - These checks are not integrated into our CI system
+    - This check is integrated into our CI system
     - Anyone with the Go toolchain installed on their system can run the vet checks by executing the following command on their machine: